konx-dev/nextjs.workflow-demo/README.md

 ## Prerequisites

-To run this project, you will need:
+To run this project, you will need OrbStack or Docker Desktop

-* OrbStack: (Recommended for macOS and Linux) Install it from orbstack.dev.
-* Docker Desktop: (If you prefer not to use OrbStack, or are on Windows) Install from the official Docker website.

 ## Getting Started